aiven/inkless/inkless/KnownChallenges.md

 Once Inkless Followers (followers which are not part of the ISR and their main goal is to serve consumer requests in different AZs) are in place, they could in a similar way leverage Remote Log Metadata already available to source consumer requests.

+We could also have Inkless brokers write compacted data into tiered storage.
+This comes with a caveat that small segment sizes could cause wasteful API calls if minimums are not enforced.
+It may also not be efficient to compact from a multi-segment format into a single-segment format.
+Utilizing the object cache may make this shuffle efficient if the cache is large enough.

 ### Consumer Groups

 How do consumer groups perform coordination and persist offsets?